jdi-docs/jdi-light/source/includes/_documentation.md

   ![DataTable](../images/html/tableHtml.png)

-Here is a list of available methods in Java:
+Here is a list of available methods in Java (_btw DataTable expand Table class - methods from previous table are available too_):

 In return types column "D" refers to user data object and "L" refers to table line object.